 \subsubsection{Narrating, Story, and Discourse}

 In Table \ref{tab:stypes}, we see that stories with unreliable narrators are harder for all three models to summarize.
 All three models have lower average scores in this bucket.
-As an example of an error due to an unreliable narrator, the same unreliable narrator who is quoted in Section \ref{sec:unreliable} further describes himself as wanting a "\textit{small, normal life}", and then describes his new love interest:"\textit{I met a girl...
+As an example of an error due to an unreliable narrator, the same unreliable narrator who is quoted in Section \ref{sec:unreliable}, further describes himself as wanting a "\textit{small, normal life}", and then describes his new love interest: "\textit{I met a girl...
 I think she's just like me.
 She loves traveling...
 It's pretty cool.}" GPT-4 mistakenly characterizes this interaction as: "\textit{The protagonist meets [a girl]... with whom he shares... a desire for a simple life.}" even though there is no evidence she likes a simple life (or even that we should believe the narrator that he does), other than that the protagonist has described her as "\textit{like [him]}".

 For story and discourse, the models have mixed performance across the different buckets.
 Llama does have lower scores in the buckets we hypothesized might be more challenging.
-Overall, it seems that \textbf{unreliable narrators are a challenge for LLMs}, whereas level of detail and flashbacks depend on the case.
+Overall, it seems that \textbf{unreliable narrators are a challenge for LLMs}, whereas level of detail and flashbacks depend on the model.
 One writer commented directly on the issue of an unreliable narrator by observing, "\textit{there's a second layer here that the summary misses somewhat—the narrator is not really to be trusted}".

-\subsubsection{Can an LLM replace the writers in evaluating the summaries?}
+\subsection{Can an LLM replace the writers in evaluating the summaries?}

-In Figure \ref{fig:confusion}, we compare the GPT-4 and Claude scores to the writer scores from Table \ref{tab:scores}, and we see considerable confusion across the ratings (first row of plots).
+In Figure \ref{fig:confusion}, we compare the GPT-4 and Claude scores to the writer scores from Table \ref{tab:scores}, and we see considerable confusion across the ratings.
 Claude mostly only rates summaries as 3 or 4, causing overestimation of ratings (3.67 average score vs. 3.01 from the writers).